getnikola/nikola/docs/manual.rst

        .. template: story.tmpl

 updated
-    The last time this post was updated, defaults to the posts ``date`` metadata value.
+    The last time this post was updated, defaults to the post’s ``date`` metadata value.
 It is not displayed by default in most themes, including the defaults — you can use ``post.formatted_updated(date_format)`` (and perhaps check ``if post.updated != post.date``) in your post template to